KalaayPT/Profit-Taker-Guide/content/tldr.md

 ## Further reading

 Want to read more?
-Start by clicking "Basics" up top!
+Start by clicking "Guide" up top!